Pocket Knitting Calculator

 • Large Adult: Increased depth

-6) Seam Allowance + Edge Finish (Finishing Accuracy)
+6. Seam Allowance and Edge Finish

 Seam Allowance

-Seam allowance is added per side, usually:
+Seam allowance is added per side:

 • 0.5cm to 1.0cm is common